openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 **Description**

-The strcat() function appends the src string to the dest string overwriting the â€˜\0â€²
+The strcat() function appends the src string to the dest string overwriting the ‘\0′
-          character at the end of dest, and then adds a terminating â€˜\0â€² character.
+          character at the end of dest, and then adds a terminating ‘\0′ character.
 The strings may not overlap, and the dest string must have enough space for the result.

 The strncat() function is similar, except that it will use at most n characters from
           src.
-Since the result is always terminated with â€˜\0â€², at most n+1 characters are written.
+Since the result is always terminated with ‘\0′, at most n+1 characters are written.

-â€
+”

 The package suggested by Malcolm contains this code (snipped
         together):